jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * LHD-WAT changing to CR2 at WIM changing to Northern (West End) Southbound at TCR in 47-52m at 4tph (+1m)
 * LHD-WAT changing to Northern (West End) at WAT in 48-51m at 4tph (+1m)
 * LHD-WAT changing to CR2 at WIM changing to District at VIC in 48-53m at 4tph (+2m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 52-57m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 55-59m at 4tph (+9m)

 From Leatherhead to Leicester Square (4m better)